aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![multi-account model deployment permission setup](design/ml-ops-multi-account-model-secure-infrastructure.drawio.svg)

 ### Multi-account model deployment pre-requisites
-Multi-account model deployment uses the AWS Organizations setup to deploy model to the staging and production organizational units (OUs).
-For a proper functioning of the **multi-account** deployment solution, the following pre-requisites must be fulfilled, otherwise the deployment process will fail.
+Multi-account model deployment can use the AWS Organizations setup to deploy model to the staging and production organizational units (OUs) **or** provided staging and production account lists.
+For a proper functioning of the **multi-account** deployment process the cross-account access and specific execution roles in the target accounts must be configured.

-+ AWS Organizations with an OU structure like the following:
-  + Root
-      - multi-account-deployment (OU)
-          * `111111111111` (data science development account with SageMaker Studio)
-          * staging (OU)
-              * `222222222222` (data science staging AWS account)
-          * production (OU)
-              * `333333333333` (data science production AWS account)
-+ [Enabled trusted access with AWS Organizations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html) - “Enable all features” and “Enable trusted access in the StackSets”.
-This will allow your data science account to provision resources (SageMaker endpoints) in all staging and production accounts which belongs to the staging and production OUs.
+#### Execution roles
-+ Execution roles `SageMakerModelExecutionRole` and `StackSetExecutionRole` must be deployed in all target accounts.
-Target accounts are all accounts which are member of the staging and production OUs.
+Execution roles `SageMakerModelExecutionRole` and `StackSetExecutionRole` must be deployed in all target accounts.
+Target accounts are all accounts which are member of the staging and production OUs or provided in the staging and production account lists at data science environment provisioning time.

 These execution roles are deployed to the target accounts automatically during the provisioning of the data science enviroment if the parameter `CreateEnvironmentIAMRoles` is set to `YES`.
-If this parameter is set to `NO`, you are responsible for provisioning of the execution roles in all accounts in the staging and production OUs.
+If this parameter is set to `NO`, you are responsible for provisioning of the execution roles in all target accounts.
 You can use the `env-iam-target-account-roles.yaml` CloudFormation template to deploy these roles into the staging and production accounts:
 ```bash
   aws cloudformation deploy \
                   --template-file build/$AWS_DEFAULT_REGION/env-iam-target-account-roles.yaml \